 Size and Weight

-A Nebelung typically weighs about 7-15 lbs.
+A Nebelung typically weighs about 7 to 15 lbs.

 ©Therese Elaine/Shutterstock.com

-Nebelung cats are medium size in physical build, typically only weighing from seven to 15 pounds at a height of nine to 13 inches.
+Nebelung cats are medium-sized in physical build, typically only weighing from seven to 15 pounds at a height of nine to 13 inches.
 They are longer than shorthair Russian blue cats, one of their original breeds.
 Their legs, tail, neck, and body all have longer or wider measurements than the famed Russian blues.
 Males and females do not vary widely in size or weight.
 But, as with most cats, males can be slightly larger, particularly after neutering.
-Males also often have lion-like neck ruff that differentiates them from females and gives them a slightly bolder appearance.
+Males also often have a lion-like neck ruff that differentiates them from females and gives them a slightly bolder appearance.

 Price